richlamdev/syslog-generator-1/README.md

 * --host: IP or hostname to send syslog messages.
 * --port: UDP port to send syslog messages.
-* --file: Filename to read syslog messasges from.
+* --msg: Filename to read syslog messasges from.
 This file should contain ONLY the text of the message.
 Syslog format is handled by the script.
+* --src_names: Filename to read random hosts from.
+This file may contain IP or hostname, one per line.
 * --count: Number of messages to send at one time.

 #### Optional Arguments